Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 • plan the work and oversee the buying of necessary materials and equipment

-• hire and manage staff for the project
+• recruit, supervise and manage staff and subcontractors assigned to the project

 • manage the construction site on a day-to-day basis, including supervising the labour force, monitoring subcontractors, checking materials, inspecting work and overseeing quality control